sarbbottam/sarbbottam.github.io/_posts/2016-10-22-focus-reset-and-guided-focus-management.md

 For example, an auto-complete or typeahead widget.
 Focus must remain in the `textbox` as the user is interacting with it.

-In scenarios, where you can't shift focus, you would want to utilize `aria live region` to provide feedback to non-sighted users.
+In scenarios, where you can't shift focus, you could use `aria live region`, `aria-activedescendant` to provide feedback to non-sighted users.

 Refer the [CodePen example - Typeahead](http://codepen.io/sarbbottam/full/yakYLV/)